Christianity in China: Hong Kong

 Christianity has been practiced in Hong Kong since 1841.
-As of 2010 there are 843,000 Christians in Hong Kong (11.8% of the total population).
+As of 2022, there were about 1.3 million Christians in Hong Kong (16% of the total population), most of them are Protestant (around 900,000) and Catholic (around 401,000).

 Macau

 As of 2010 approximately 5% of the population of Macau self-identifies as Christian, predominantly Catholic.
 Catholic missionaries were the first to arrive in Macau.
 In 1535, Portuguese traders obtained the rights to anchor ships in Macau's harbours and to carry out trading activities, though not the right to stay onshore.
 Around 1552–1553, they obtained temporary permission to erect storage sheds onshore, in order to dry out goods drenched by sea water; they soon built rudimentary stone houses around the area now called Nam Van.
-In 1576, Pope Gregory XIII established the Roman Catholic Diocese of Macau.
+In 1576, Pope Gregory XIII established the Diocese of Macau.
 In 1583, the Portuguese in Macau were permitted to form a Senate to handle various issues concerning their social and economic affairs under strict supervision of the Chinese authority, but there was no transfer of sovereignty.
 Macau prospered as a port but was the target of repeated failed attempts by the Dutch to conquer it in the 17th century.
 Cai Gao was the first mainland Chinese convert of the 19th-century Protestant missions.
 He was baptized by Robert Morrison at Macau in 1814.